Can I visit the puppies?

 Like a new baby, the opportunity for young pups to pick up infectious diseases is increased with all new contacts.
 Their immune systems are building, so at this time, the moms and pups live in whelping nests which have controlled temperatures and are separate from all outside traffic.
 Most illnesses and diseases are innocently carried on people’s shoes and clothing.
 Entire litters of puppies can be wiped out within 48 hours by the puppy killer parvo virus.
 This disease could be picked up unknowingly by people in a school yard, a park, or on a sidewalk, and this is only one disease.
 We cannot risk exposing our dogs and your puppy to diseases that could destroy them.

 An ounce of prevention is worth a pound of cure.
 We take great care and much time caring for all of our dogs and their puppies.
 It is time and energy consuming.
 This is what we do best, so please let us do it.
 We understand your excitement, and we are happy that you are enthusiastic about getting your pup.
 But until you take your puppy home, we are responsible and the puppy’s health and safety is our priority.
-I guarantee you that in 8 weeks after the birth it will be well worth your wait.
+I guarantee that the 8 weeks after the birth of your pup will be well worth your wait.

 IN THE MEANTIME WHAT CAN YOU DO?

-You can come to meet us, see the adult dogs, and see any litters that have been vet checked, immunized, and are 8 weeks old.
+You can come to meet us, see the adult dogs, and see any litters that have reached at least 5 weeks old.

-You can visit our Facebook page, Northwestlagotto, where we often post pictures of new litters and puppies.
+You can visit our Facebook page, Northwestlagotto, or our updates page where we often post pictures of new litters and puppies.